-While it’s very important to have brand produced content on your channels, research has shown that influencer content performs better on average.
+While it’s very important to have brand-produced content on your channels, research has shown that influencer content performs better on average.
 Focusing on content creation will be one of the main influencer marketing strategies of 2020.

 However, influencer content doesn’t have to be limited to social media.
 In fact, a good influencer marketing idea is to use influencers and their content outside of these platforms.
-Producing video or print campaigns that feature influencers, integrating their content in email marketing, catalogs, or point of purchase or even radio is a great way to spread out the reach of the influencer content you have commissioned.
+Producing video or print campaigns that feature influencers, integrating their content in email marketing, catalogs, point of purchase or even radio is a great way to spread out the reach of the influencer content you have commissioned.

 It’s also a good idea to take your influencer partnerships a step further.
 Collaborating with an influencer at the design or production stage of your product will give your customers a new and exciting offer.
 Plus it further motivates the influencers you’re working with to utilize their creativity and help drive results.

 Finally, just because you’re working with an influencer it doesn’t mean that the content created for the campaign needs to be posted on their social media accounts.
 If you’ve started working with an influencer who creates content that aligns with your brand’s mission and goals, then you can utilize that content on your own website and channels or even reshape it into a TV or radio campaign.
 Consider different ways you can use influencer content before resorting to the standard sponsored posts.